 - Issue invoices promptly and follow up on them regularly.
-This sounds simple, but many people put avoid paying others simply because they don’t like parting with their money.
+This sounds simple, but many people put off or avoid paying others simply because they don’t like parting with their money.

 - Structure the payment with an upfront deposit or, if it’s a long project, schedule payment intervals throughout the project lifetime.
 This will ensure that you are getting some cash in the door along the way.